Stencyl/stencylpedia/chapter-3/intro.md

 ## What are Actors?

-Actors represent the living, interactive part of a game.
+Actors are the living, interactive parts of a game.
 Actors are the players, enemies, projectiles, vehicles, inteface elements and anything in a game that "lives."

 Every actor can be broken up into a few common elements.